yangzhao1230/yangzhao1230/README.md

 👋 Hi, I’m @yangzhao1230.

-👀 I'm a second-year PhD student at @RUC, with a research interest in AI4Science, particularly sequence modeling for Proteins and DNA.
+👀 I'm a third-year PhD student at @RUC, with a research interest in AI4Bio, particularly sequence modeling for Proteins and DNA.

 📫 Feel free to reach out to me at yangyz1230@gmail.com for collaborations or discussions